bigkorupto/mammad-kabiri-uniqa/README.md

 off the "You are fired!" email and sent a registered postal letter without calling or even sending me an email to ask what's going on.
-The made-up cause: I didn't respond to a forwarded email within a week from the personnel department on the state of my working hours in the booking system.
+The made-up cause: I didn't respond to a forwarded email within a week from the personnel department on the state of my working hours in the companies' time booking system.
 Now two weeks have passed and Mr. Küchl hasn't answered (or responded to phone calls).